University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_7_variantcall.md

 The bcftools view commands gives a lot of additional filtering options.

 Questions
-- Use the bcftools view or bcftools filter command to count the number of: a.
-SNPs b. homozygous variants
+- Use the bcftools view or bcftools filter command to count the number of SNPs and homozygous variants.

 Depth is also a common filtering characteristic that many people use to remove low confidence variants.
 If you have low coverage of a variant, it lowers your ability to accurately call a heterozygotic site (especially if you are confident that you sequenced the sample the an adequate depth!).
 Find the number of SNPs that have a depth that is equal to or greater than 30 and a quality that is greater than 30.